Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Consideration of Fairness

 Given parameters $\hat{z}$, $\beta$, $\zeta$, and $T$, we can formulate the PSPS problem with fairness considerations for the $j^{th}$ day of the wildfire period as:

-where the constraints and variables in curly brackets will be introduced in the subsequent subsections, and their inclusion in the optimization problem is dependent upon the method used to incorporate fairness.
+Depending on which fairness method is implemented (see Sections \ref{sec:min max load shed} through \ref{range}), variables $S_{\text{max}}$ and $S_{\text{min}}$ and constraints \eqref{min_max_constraints} and \eqref{range_min} may not be necessary, but we have included them here to formulate a generic optimization problem applicable to all considered notions of fairness.

 After determining de-energization decisions, the selected lines are de-energized and the network is operated in real time.
-Let $\check{s}^n_{(j,t)}$ be the actual load shed during real-time system operation at bus $n \in \mathcal{N}$ and time interval $t\in \mathcal{T}$ for day $j$ of the wildfire period.
-Figure~\ref{figure:feeback loop} shows the PSPS rolling optimization scheme with fairness considerations, which executes the following steps: \begin{enumerate} \item Initialize $j=1$ as the first date in the wildfire period and initialize the fairness function $F_j(\cdot)$. \item For the $j^{th}$ date in the wildfire period, retrieve: \begin{itemize} \item Wildfire risk predictions $r^{\ell}$ for all lines $\ell \in \mathcal{L}$, \item Demand predictions $d^n_{t}$ for all buses $n \in \mathcal{N}$ and time intervals $t \in \mathcal{T}$, \item Tradeoff parameter $\alpha$. \end{itemize} \item Solve the optimization problem \eqref{PSPS} and retrieve de-energization decisions $\hat{z}$. \item Solve the optimization problem with fairness consideration \eqref{PSPS-Fair}, using $\hat{z}$ to constrain the total allowable wildfire ignition risk. \item During the $j^{th}$ day of the wildfire period, de-energize all lines for which $z^\ell=0$.
-Operate the network in real time, and retrieve actual load shedding experienced in the network $\check{s}$. \item Update the day index $j \leftarrow j+1$ and the fairness function $F_j(\cdot)$ based on load shedding from real-time operation. \item If $j>J$, end simulation, else repeat from step (2). \end{enumerate}
+Figure~\ref{figure:feeback loop} shows the PSPS rolling optimization scheme with fairness considerations, consisting of these steps: \begin{enumerate} \item Initialize $j=1$ as the first date in the wildfire period and initialize the fairness function $F_j(\cdot)$. \item For the $j^{th}$ date in the wildfire period, retrieve: \begin{itemize} \item Wildfire risk predictions $r^{\ell}$ for all lines $\ell \in \mathcal{L}$, \item Demand predictions $d^n_{t}$ for all buses $n \in \mathcal{N}$ and time intervals $t \in \mathcal{T}$, \item Tradeoff parameter $\alpha$. \end{itemize} \item Solve the optimization problem \eqref{PSPS} and retrieve de-energization decisions $\hat{z}$. \item Solve the optimization problem with fairness consideration \eqref{PSPS-Fair}, using $\hat{z}$ to constrain the total allowable wildfire ignition risk. \item During the $j^{th}$ day of the wildfire period, de-energize all lines for which $z^\ell=0$.
+Operate the network in real time, and retrieve the actual load shedding experienced in the network $\check{s}$. \item Update the day index $j \leftarrow j+1$ and the fairness function $F_j(\cdot)$ based on load shedding from real-time operation. \item If $j>J$, end simulation, else repeat from step (2). \end{enumerate}